BusisiwePieterson/IPAddress-and-CIDR-/README.md

 ### Advanced topics in IP Addressing

 Advanced Topics in IP Addressing Advanced Topics in IP Addressing Advanced topics in TCP/IP networking involve the study of advanced technologies and techniques for managing and optimizing network performance.
-These may include routing protocols, which are used to exchange information about network destinations between devices on a network; Virtual Private Networks (VPNs), which enable users to securely connect to a private network over the internet; Quality of Service (QoS), which is a set of technologies and techniques that are used to manage and optimize network performance; the Domain Name System (DNS), which is a hierarchical, distributed database that is used to translate human- readable domain names into machine-readable IP addresses; and Network Address Translation (NAT), which is a technique that is used to allow devices on a private network to communicate with devices on a public network.
+These may include routing protocols, which are used to exchange information about network destinations between devices on a network; Virtual Private Networks (VPNs), which enable users to securely connect to a private network over the internet; Quality of Service (QoS), which is a set of technologies and techniques that are used to manage and optimize network performance; the Domain Name System (DNS), which is a hierarchical, distributed database that is used to translate human-readable domain names into machine-readable IP addresses; and Network Address Translation (NAT), which is a technique that is used to allow devices on a private network to communicate with devices on a public network.

 Routing Protocols Virtual Private Networks (VPNs) Quality of Service (QoS) Domain Name System (DNS) Network Address Translation (NAT).